zzorn/FunRap/readme.txt

 You can get it here: http://openscad.org/
 OpenSCAD can also export to the STL format.

-The OpenScad files are human readable program code, so you can browse them to get an idea.

 funrap.scad is the main file that uses the others to construct the repstrap.